syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 ## Removing slide

 The Essential Presentation provides the ability to delete a slide by its instance or by its index position in slide collection.
-The below code demonstrates how to delete a slide from a presentation.
+The following code demonstrates how to delete a slide from a presentation.

 {% highlight c# %}
 [C#]

-//Open an existing presentation.
+//Opens an existing presentation.

 IPresentation presentation = Presentation.Open("Presentation1.pptx");

-//Retrieve the slide instance.
+//Retrieves the slide instance.

 ISlide slide = presentation.Slides[0];

-//Remove the specified slide from the presentation.
+//Removes the specified slide from the presentation.

 presentation.Slides.Remove(slide);

-// Remove the slide from the specified index.
+// Removes the slide from the specified index.

 presentation.Slides.RemoveAt(1);

-//Save the destination presentation.
+//Saves the destination presentation.

 presentation.Save("Output.pptx");

-//Close the presentation instance
+//Closes the presentation instance

 presentation.Close();